RIMS Risk Maturity Model FAQ

-What is the importance of RIMS Risk Maturity Model for Enterprise Risk Management?
+Why is the RIMS Risk Maturity Model important for organizations?

-- This educational and benchmarking tool is absolutely key for executives charged with risk management responsibilities.
-The RMM is an educational, planning and measurement resource for boards of directors, chief executive officers, chief financial officers, chief audit executives and consultants to evaluate the effectiveness and efficiency of an organization’s ERM program.
+Developed jointly as a risk management resource between RIMS and LogicManager, the RIMS Risk Maturity Model (RMM) is a best-practice framework and free online assessment tool intended for individuals with risk management responsibilities.
+It’s a resource designed to help implement and sustain enterprise risk management programs.
+The RIMS RMM is an educational, planning and measurement resource for boards of directors, chief executive officers, chief financial officers, chief risk officers and other risk management professionals, as well as chief audit executives and consultants, to evaluate the effectiveness and efficiency of an organization’s ERM program.

-What are the basic principles of the Risk Maturity Model?
+What are the basic principles of the RIMS Risk Maturity Model?

-- The RMM model consists of 68 key readiness indicators that describe twenty-five competency drivers for seven attributes that create ERM’s value and utility in an organization.
-The RMM maturity ladder is organized progressively from “ad hoc” to “leadership” and depicts corresponding levels of risk management competency.
-The seven drivers for the systematic progression of levels are termed as "Attributes" and includes variables such as ERM Process Management, Risk Appetite Management, Uncovering Risks, and Business Resiliency and Sustainability.
-The Model helps you and your leadership team define a roadmap to the successful adoption of an ERM, which is designed to view risks across all areas of the business in order to identify strategic opportunities and reduce uncertainty.
-A unique feature of the Model is its applicability regardless of the specialized frameworks and standards that your organization is using, whether it be the Australian/New Zealand Risk Standard, COSO ERM, COBIT, Standard & Poor’s ERM or Sarbanes-Oxley.
+The RIMS RMM model consists of 68 key readiness indicators that describe twenty-five competency drivers for seven attributes that create ERM’s value and utility in an organization.
+The RMM maturity ladder is organized progressively from “ad hoc” to “leadership” and depicts corresponding levels of risk management competency in seven attributes: ERM-based Approach, ERM Process Management, Root Cause Discipline, Risk Appetite Management, Uncovering Risks, Performance Management and Business Resiliency and Sustainability.
+The RIMS RMM helps you and your leadership team plot a roadmap to the successful integration of ERM.
+A unique feature of the Model is its applicability regardless of the specialized frameworks and standards that your organization is using, whether it be the international ISO 31000:2018 standard, the COSO ERM Framework 2017, COBIT, Standard & Poor’s risk management guidelines or some combination.

-What is theoretical basis for RIMS Risk Maturity Model?
+What is the theoretical basis for the RIMS Risk Maturity Model?

-- The Risk Maturity Model is based on the Capability Maturity Model, a methodology founded by the Carnegie Mellon University Software Engineering Institute (SEI) in the 1980’s.
+The Risk Maturity Model is based on the Capability Maturity Model, a methodology founded by the Carnegie Mellon University Software Engineering Institute (SEI) in the 1980’s.
 Originally, the model was used to advance software engineering processes.
 Since then the theory behind the Maturity Model has been applied to other corporate operations such as supply chain and people management, and embraced by some organizations within technology, finance and defense industries.
-A group of Enterprise Risk Managers from various business sectors joined forces with LogicManager to develop the RIMS Risk Maturity Model for ERM in order to apply this proven methodology to improve upon processes within the risk management discipline.
+Enterprise risk managers from various business sectors joined forces with RIMS and LogicManager to develop the RIMS Risk Maturity Model for ERM in order to apply this accepted methodology to improve processes within the risk management discipline.

 How do I use RIMS Risk Maturity Model?